spiral-lang/spiral/README.md

 away behind the `#spiral #collection theory`, so the programmer will feel that they are just doing scripting but in reality they will create code able to run in any context using the least amount of data transfer between nodes.

-in the initial phase the compiler use the v8 engine
+in the initial phase, the compiler uses the v8 engine

 # code snippets